-• To be reinstated into course(s) from which a student was dropped due to non-payment of fees and tuition.
+o To be reinstated into course(s) from which a student was dropped due to non-payment of fees and tuition.

-• Request for Course Retake with a Grade of C or Better Appeal granted.
-Examples are a need for teacher recertification, specifications of a regulatory agency, licensure, and program requirements.
+• Request for Course Retake with a Grade of C or Better Appeal

 Per Florida Administrative Code, 6A-14.0301 repeat enrollment in courses in which a grade of C or above has been earned is prohibited.
-Occasionally, under very special circumstances, repeat permission is
+Occasionally, under very special circumstances, repeat permission is granted.
+Examples are a need for teacher recertification, specifications of a regulatory agency, licensure, and program requirements.